lmtelesforo/lead-scoring-dashboard/signal_README.md

 ## What It Does

-1. Sales rep pastes a lead's email + company URL
+1. Sales rep pastes a lead's email + company URL + lead name + lead job title
 2. The AI agent researches the company (funding, tech stack, hiring signals, competitors)
 3. A propensity score (0–100) is calculated against your Ideal Customer Profile
 4. AI badges are assigned (High Intent, Decision Maker, Competitor User, etc.)